Licking County Regional Airport

-Licking County Regional Airport - Treneff Field is a public airport located in Heath, Ohio.
+Licking County Regional Airport, also known as Treneff Field (Note: The airport formerly used the FAA location identifier 2I8.) is a public airport located in Heath, Ohio.
 It is 3 mi southwest of the central business district of Newark, a city in Licking County, Ohio, United States.
-The airport was opened in 1930 by the city of Newark, and was transferred to the Licking County Regional Airport Authority in 1967.
-The airport currently has a McDonnell Douglas F-4C Phantom II S.N.
-64–0683 on static display.

 Although most U.S. airports use the same three-letter location identifier for the FAA and IATA, Newark–Heath Airport is assigned VTA by the FAA but has no designation from the IATA.